redpanda-data/connect/website/blog/2020-04-18-sneak-peek-at-bloblang.md

 ### JSON Processor

-The [JSON processor][processor.json] is pretty flexible and would be the highest performer of all options here.
+The JSON processor is pretty flexible and would be the highest performer of all options here.
 However, beyond one or two mutations a mapping becomes an absolute mess of YAML, and if we need to add conditional maps into the mix it becomes much worse.

 It has been clear to me for a while that this processor is so quickly and easily outgrown by a typical user config that it perhaps ought to be entirely replaced with a real mapping solution.